House Passes Fair Chance Act

 - Notice: Employers will have to inform potential employees that they are using AI to analyze their videos.
 (A provision requiring written notice was removed from the bill.)

-- Explanation: Employers will be required to explain to the applicant how their artificial intelligence program works and what general characteristics the program uses to evaluate applicants.
+- Explanation: Employers will be required to explain to the candidate how their artificial intelligence program works and what general characteristics the program uses to evaluate candidates.

-- Consent: Employers will be required to obtain the applicant’s consent before using AI to analyze the video.
+- Consent: Employers will be required to obtain the candidate’s consent before using AI to analyze the video.

-- Keep Confidential: Employers will be permitted to share the videos only with persons whose expertise or technology is needed to evaluate the applicant.
+- Keep Confidential: Employers will be permitted to share the videos only with persons whose expertise or technology is needed to evaluate the candidate.

 Provided the Governor does sign HB 2557 into law (he has 60 days in which to do so), several questions remain about how it will function: